Conventional Uranium Mills

 Trucks deliver uranium ore to the mill, where it is crushed into smaller particles before being extracted (or leached).
 In most cases, sulfuric acid is the leaching agent, but alkaline solutions can also be used to leach the uranium from the ore.
 (In addition to extracting 90 to 95 percent of the uranium from the ore, the leaching agent also extracts several other "heavy metal" constituents, including molybdenum, vanadium, selenium, iron, lead, and arsenic.)

-Conventional mills are typically located in areas of low population density, and they process ore from mines within a geographic radius of 50 kilometers (30 miles).
+Conventional mills are typically located in areas of low population density, and they process ore from mines within a geographic radius of approximately 160 kilometers (100 miles).
 Most conventional mills in the United States are in decommissioning or have already been decommissioned.
 (For more detail, see Uranium Recovery Sites Undergoing Decommissioning.)

 At the heart of the NRC's regulatory definition of uranium milling, is the concept of the mill tailings produced by the extraction and concentration of uranium.
 Mill tailings are the fine-grained, sandy waste byproduct material that remains after the milling process has extracted and concentrated the uranium from the ore.
 Mill tailings are typically created in slurry form during processing, and are then deposited in an impoundment or "mill tailings pile," which must be carefully regulated, monitored, and controlled.
 This is because the mill tailings contain the heavy metal ore constituents, as well as a residual amount of radium, which is produced during the radioactive decay of uranium.
 The radium, in turn, decays to produce a radioactive gas, known as radon, which may then be released to the environment.
 Because this radon is a radioactive gas, which may be inhaled and deposited in the respiratory tract, some researchers have suggested that its presence in confined areas (such as mines or homes) may be associated with an increased risk of lung cancer.
 (For additional information, see Uranium Mill Tailings and the Backgrounder on Uranium Mill Tailings.)